Draft Model Curriculum StandardsBackground information of the revise Career Technical Education Model Curriculum Standards and Framework.

 Anchor Standard 1: Academics, guides users to the sector specific Academic standards related to each industry sector, which are listed in the Alignment Matrix located at the end of each sector section.
 Anchor standards 2-10 are deliberately aligned to one of the Common Core English Language Arts standards, using similar language demonstrating the natural connections between the two subjects.
 Anchor Standard 11: Demonstration and Application, highlights classroom, laboratory and workplace learning specific to the individual sector and pathways.

-Each of the fifteen industry sectors contain from two to seven pathways.
+Each of the 15 industry sectors contain from two to seven pathways.
 The pathways were determined and designed using the following criteria:

 - Unique to an industry sector